pcda17/pcda17.github.io/week-01.md

 #### **11.** Accessing the shell from Python with the `os` package (if time permits)
 The next section is intended as an instructor demonstration, to be included if time permits.

-First, let’s check the length of the film with `exiftool`.
+First, check the length of the film with `exiftool`.
 Open a new terminal window and enter the following.
     cd /sharedfolder
     exiftool Bucket.mp4

 The file comes to 1:05:57, or 3907 seconds.
-Lets extract 10 5-second clips at random and combine them to create a new video.
+Extract 10 5-second clips at random and combine them to create a new video.

  ```python
 import os